-Always be careful when you are using the internet.
-It can help you to keep in touch with your friends and help your education – but it can also cause harm – to you and to others.
+We encourage our children to always be careful when they are using the internet.
+It can help them to keep in touch with their friends and help their education – but it can also cause harm – to them and to others.

-Remember help is always available at school if you are having any problems online.
+we want our children to know help is always available at school if they are having any problems online.

-Don’t be afraid to talk to your teacher or another adult at school.
+We don’t want them to be afraid to talk to their teacher or another adult at school.

-If you or anyone you know is worried about Child Exploitation, Online Protection or anything related to Internet safety please click the link below which will take you to the CEOP reporting website:
+If anyone in our school community is worried about Child Exploitation, Online Protection or anything related to Internet safety please click the link below which will take you to the CEOP reporting website:

 Safer Internet Day